AbdulBarrMohammed/CV-Creator/README.md

 # Resume Swift
-Resume Swift that allows college students to quickly make a resume by providing basic information like their work experience, skills and education.
-They will then be allowed to download the cv as a pdf to their computer.
+Resume Swift allows college students to quickly make a resume by providing basic information that include their work experience, contact information and education.
+They will then be allowed to download the resume as a pdf to their computer.

 ## Functionality